DISEASE & TREATMENT

 The message that flows through the neuron with CIDP is slowed down or lost due to the damaged myelin.
 The message that flows through the neuron with CIDP is slowed down or lost due to the damaged myelin.
 The message that flows through the neuron with CIDP is slowed down or lost due to the damaged myelin.

 With CIDP, the myelin is damaged over time.
-This means the messages sent to and from the brain can get lost along the way or take longer to reach their destination, which is why people living with CIDP generally experience weakness and loss of feeling in their arms and legs.
+This means the messages sent to and from the brain may get lost along the way or take longer to reach their destination, which may cause weakness or loss of feeling in the arms and/or legs.

 How myelin is damaged in people with CIDP